Vocational Training Program

 3

-• Provide basic care to clients who are experiencing loss of autonomy
+• Provide basic care to clients with reduced autonomy

 75